ernosix/bitvideo/README.md

 ## Technology stack

 ### Static web application
-Streamium is a static HTML web application and thus requires no servers to run.
+BitVideo is a static HTML web application and thus requires no servers to run.

 ### AngularJS
 [AngularJS](https://angularjs.org/) was used for client-side application code (and there's no server-side code!)